This feature is available for open card sorts on an active subscription

 You could also create your own cards.
 Simply write the card names onto pieces of card, and write the order on the back of the cards (1, 2, 3, for example).
 If you create your own cards, you'll need to manually upload them rather than scanning the barcodes.

-To find out more about how to set up the room and what to say to participants in a moderated card sorts, check out Donna Spencer's Definitive Guide to Card Sorting and read the content under the heading 'Execution'.
+To find out more about how to set up the room and what to say to participants in a moderated card sort, check out Donna Spencer's Definitive Guide to Card Sorting and read the content under the heading 'Execution'.

 Click 'Create new group' to start entering in the groups your participant created.
 Write the group name into the text box.
 Then to add cards to the group, you can either type the card number into the text box and press enter, or use the barcode scanner.
 If you created your own cards, you can just enter the card order number (which is the same as the barcode number).